RiMaxim/Coronavirus/README.md

+**Pipeline**

+A computational pipeline for analyzing peptide binding affinity to HLA class I alleles and estimating population immunity.

+**1. Installation**

+Dependencies:

+>Linux (tested on Ubuntu 24.04.2 LTS)
+>Python 3.12.2
+>NetMHCpan 4.1 (License Required: NetMHCpan is free for academic use but requires registration)
+>tcsh (required for NetMHCpan)
+>gawk (GNU Awk, used in processing scripts)

+**2. Input Files**

+table.txt – List of HLA genotype IDs (from Allele Frequencies Database).

+input.csv – a list of peptides associated with Omicron B.1.1.529 and Wuhan-Hu-1, derived from the article: https://www.cell.com/iscience/fulltext/S2589-0042(25)00133-6.
+Each peptide is accompanied by an intensity value.

+wt – Wuhan-Hu-1 RBD sequence, including a C-terminal AviTag-His tag (ASENLYFQGGTGLNDIFEAQKIEWHETGHHHHHH) and an N-terminal non-RBD leader sequence (AP).

+omicron – Omicron B.1.1.529 RBD sequence (same tag format).

+**3. Pipeline Workflow**

+Step 1: Download HLA Haplotypes

+bash
+./download.sh table.txt
+(Downloads HLA data from Allele Frequencies Database.)

 download.sh – downloads HLA haplotypes from the Allele Frequencies database (http://www.allelefrequencies.net/BrowseGenotype.aspx) into a single file.
 A file containing IDs (corresponding to the first column in the website’s table - table.txt) is required for download.

 input.csv – a list of peptides associated with Omicron B.1.1.529 and Wuhan-Hu-1, derived from the article: https://www.cell.com/iscience/fulltext/S2589-0042(25)00133-6.
 Each peptide is accompanied by an intensity value.

-wt – RBD sequence of Wuhan-Hu-1, including a C-terminal AviTag-His tag (ASENLYFQGGTGLNDIFEAQKIEWHETGHHHHHH) and an N-terminal non-RBD leader sequence (AP).

-omicron – RBD sequence of Omicron B.1.1.529, including a C-terminal AviTag-His tag (ASENLYFQGGTGLNDIFEAQKIEWHETGHHHHHH) and an N-terminal non-RBD leader sequence (AP).

 processing_peptideA.sh – filters the raw peptide data from input.csv.